survivejs/site/posts/45-survivejs-webpack-110.md

 This way *webpack.config.js* can remain simpler while we get configuration code that can be shared across multiple projects and even published to npm.
 It's also easier for me to explain what's going on this way.

 This change was motivated by a tool known as [webpack-validator](https://www.npmjs.com/package/webpack-validator).
-It checks your Webpack configuration against a schema and it is able to point out configuration issues during development.
-This is valuable as the errors Webpack emits aren't always the easiest to understand.
+It checks your webpack configuration against a schema and it is able to point out configuration issues during development.
+This is valuable as the errors webpack emits aren't always the easiest to understand.
 Using a little tool like this takes some pain out of the process.

 There are numerous other improvements as well, but read on to learn more about those.
 I feel the book is evolving to a good direction although there is still a lot of work left.
 I'll focus on the React book next so I can finally get the promised split done.